 Online textbook ordering: For online textbook ordering use our LASC Textbook Requisition System.
-If you are a new faculty member, you need to email the bookstore manager, Ronald Tatum, so he can create an online account for you.
+If you are a new faculty member, you need to email the bookstore manager, Ronald Tatum, at tatumre@lasc.edu so he can create an online account for you.